feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 After the script:

 **DELIVERY NOTES:** One note per meaningful delivery decision.
 References specific lines by quoting them.
-Includes notes on where personality moments should break through and what that looks and sounds like for this specific creator. ** Includes at least one note per Step 3I humor technique identifying where it appears and how long to let it run.**
+Includes notes on where personality moments should break through and what that looks and sounds like for this specific creator. **Includes at least one note per Step 3 A9 humor technique identifying where it appears and how long to let it run.
+For Technique 2 specifically, the delivery note must confirm the full duration of the extended analogy and instruct not to cut it short.**

 **SOURCE NOTES:** Every factual claim mapped to its verified source.
 Single-source claims flagged.
+Anonymous-source numeric figures noted as removed.
 Legal sources identified.
 Timeline sources noted separately.
 Unsourced claims removed.

 ---

 #### **QUALITY CHECKS — COMPLETE ALL BEFORE DELIVERING**

+**Execution note:** The quality checks below can be run in two valid modes: (a) **integrated during generation** — internalize prohibitions before writing and prevent violations from being embedded in the first place; or (b) **post-hoc audit** — run checks after completing a draft.
+Integrated prevention is the preferred mode because violations caught before they are written are cleaner than violations edited out afterward.
+Both modes produce acceptable results; neither is the only valid approach.

+---

 **HOOK CHECKS:**

-* [ ] **** Creator-specific hook structure verified against Step 3D and Step 3H before applying any default formula
+* [ ] Creator-specific hook structure from Step 3 A3 applied FIRST — before reading any default formula
-* [ ] Hook opens correctly for this creator — viewer's experience OR grand subject claim, per Step 3H findings
+* [ ] Hook opens with grand sweeping claim, not viewer's own experience
-* [ ] Named subject does not appear until line 2 (default structure) or equivalent beat in creator-specific structure
-* [ ] Line 2 states the most extreme consequence and correctly establishes timeline sequence
+* [ ] Absurd self-insertion present in escalation, delivered deadpan
-* [ ] Line 3 opens two specific unresolved questions — the second extends beyond the specific subject
+* [ ] No teasing, no trailer — goes directly into the story after escalation
 * [ ] Hook is 30 seconds maximum — read aloud at normal pace and time it
 * [ ] No conditionals, no narrator mode, no unattributed quotes in the first line

 **SPOKEN FLOW CHECKS:**

-* [ ] Spoken starting points established before any prose was written
+* [ ] Spoken starting points table completed before any prose was written
 * [ ] All five starting point tests passed for every paragraph — including the connector word test
+* [ ] Personality moments marked in the table before prose generation
 * [ ] No "okay so" openers
 * [ ] No em-dashes anywhere in spoken text
 * [ ] No formal pivot opener templates — count instances of "so here's," "and here's," "and look" — more than one of any is a template